TaishoPharmaceutical/MolDesignPlatform/VQVAE/README.md

 *Chiaki Nakamori* & *Tore Eriksson*

-This model converts a circular structure into one token to simplify the complex graph of a compound and make it easier to learn for AI.
+This model converts a ring (aromatic ring or aliphatic ring) into one token to simplify the complex graph of a compound and make it easier to learn for AI.

 ## Training
 ```